djosborne/calico-containers/docs/mesos/DockerizedDeployment.md

 # Manually Deploying a Dockerized Mesos Cluster with Calico.

-In these instructions, we will run a Mesos Cluster where all cluster services run as [Docker][docker] containers.
+In these instructions, we will run a Mesos Cluster where all cluster services run as Docker containers.
 This speeds deployment and will prevent pesky issues like incompatible dependencies.
 The services we will need are:

  * Zookeeper
  * etcd